Kamouh el Hermel

-Kamouh el Hermel, the Pyramid of Hermel (also known as God's Pyramid, House of El, the Funnel of Hermel or Needle of Hermel) is an ancient pyramid located 6 km south of Hermel in Baalbek-Hermel Governorate, Lebanon.
+Kamouh el Hermel, the Pyramid of Hermel (قاموع الهرمل) (also known as God's Pyramid, House of El, the Funnel of Hermel or Needle of Hermel) is an ancient pyramid located 6 km south of Hermel in Baalbek-Hermel Governorate, Lebanon.

 Location, description

 The pyramid sits on top of a hill that is clearly visible from a distance and has been fenced off to prevent damage.
 Despite this, the monument was heavily vandalised by locals in 2000–2018, all the four faces of the base being covered with graffiti and no serious measures being taken by the authorities for its conservation.
 It is between 19.6 m and 27 m high and sits on a base measuring around 1.1 m with three steps made from black basalt.
-On the base site two massive limestone blocks weighing between 40 t and 50 t.
+On the base sit two massive limestone blocks weighing between 40 t and 50 t.
 The blocks are around 7 m high and 9 m wide and are crowned by a pyramid measuring some 4.5 m high.
 Some sections of the monument were restored in 1931.
 A relief on the north side depicts two deer, possibly caught in a hunting trap.
 On the east side is a carved image of a boar being attacked by dogs and speared.
 The south side is badly damaged but shows an image considered possibly to be a bear.
 The relief on the west side shows two wolves attacking a bull.